bohlinger/wavy/docs/tutorials_sat_download.rst

    >>> path = '/chosen/path/to/satellite/data/L3/s3a'
    >>> sco.download(path=path)

-In case of ftp downloads the config setup is similar but you have to make adjustments under the ftp section:
+In case of ftp downloads the config setup is similar but you have to make the adjustments under the ftp section:

 .. code-block:: yaml